Verifying the installation

 In this example, the cause for the failure is a Linux kernel running on the worker node which is not meeting System Requirements.

-If the cause for the problem is not apparent based on these simple steps, please come and seek help on our Slack channel.
+If the cause for the problem is not apparent based on these simple steps, please come and seek help on Cilium Slack.

 Apiserver outside of cluster